Darkatom/Lua_Tetris-co/README.md

-License
+Disclaimer
 -----------------------------------------------------
 "Tetris" was originally developed by Alekséi Pázhitnov.
 No copyright or IP infringement intended.
-The code in this redo is subjected to the LPGL v3 license.